imrafaelmerino/vertx-mongo-values/docs/README.md

 ## <a name="defmodules"><a/> Defining modules
-Like with vertx-effect, we use [modules](https://vertx.effect.imrafaelmerino.dev/#modules) to deploy verticles and expose lambdas to communicate with them.
+Like with vertx-effect, [modules](https://vertx.effect.imrafaelmerino.dev/#modules) to deploy verticles and expose lambdas to communicate with them.
 The typical scenario is to create a module per collection.
 We can deploy or spawn verticles.